-1 Q. Has Duke measured any concentrations above groundwater protection standards for

-2 CCR units at this site that are included in the Coal Ash Compliance Project?

-A. Yes.
-Duke's groundwater monitoring at the North Ash Pond and North Settling Basin has already detected statistically significant increased concentrations over groundwater protection standards of lithium and molybdenum,31 and at the South Ash Fill it has detected statistically significant increased concentrations over groundwater protection standards of arsenic, lithium, cobalt, and molybdenum.32

-8 Q. Do you have any concerns with the Gibson closure plan?

-- 9 A. The presence and extent of contamination at this site in unsurprising, given that coal ash - 10 from - from the plant has been sitting in groundwater, in unlined lagoons, for decades, but this is
+- Q. Has Duke measured any concentrations above groundwater protection standards for CCR units at this site that are included in the Coal Ash Compliance Project? - Yes.
+Duke's groundwater monitoring at the North Ash Pond and North Settling Basin has already detected statistically significant increased concentrations over groundwater protection standards of lithium and molybdenum, 36 and at the South Ash Fill it has detected statistically significant increased concentrations over groundwater protection standards of arsenic, lithium, cobalt, and molybdenum.
+37 - 8 Q. Do you have any concerns with the Gibson closure plan? - 9 A. The presence and extent of contamination at this site is unsurprising, given that coal ash from the plant has been sitting in groundwater, in unlined lagoons, for decades.
+However, this is not a justification for failing to take action now that would fully address this source of contamination by conducting clean closure.